nuno-cunha-dev/percentile-rank-merchants-api/readme.md

 ### Assumption
-Knowing that the database is huge, I assume that the transactions table has an index by date.
+Knowing that the database is huge, I assume the transaction table has an index by date.
+And the command queries to populate the cache will be executed against a DB replica.

 ### Description